University Catalogs

 When considering adding a program of study, please note:

-- Students who start a graduate degree as part of a Bentley University advanced standing program (which allows sharing of up to four graduate courses between the undergraduate and the graduate degree) are eligible to add a program of study through Graduate Student Academic Services, but cannot share courses between the two graduate degrees.
+• Students who start a graduate degree as part of a Bentley University advanced standing program (which allows sharing of up to four graduate courses between the undergraduate and the graduate degree) are eligible to add a program of study through Graduate Academic Advising and Engagement, but cannot share courses between the two graduate degrees.
 Students who wish to pursue merit aid must apply through the Office of Graduate Admission for the second graduate degree.
 Sharing of courses between the two graduate degrees is not allowed.

 Secondary MS Degree

-- As no courses are shared, students can take additional Field-Based Learning course/s based on the stated policy in this catalogue.
+• As no courses are shared, students can take additional Field-Based Learning course/s based on the stated policy in this catalog.
 International students must consult with the Center for International Students and Scholars for eligibility.

 Changing a Program of Study